Twostap/SRcalculator/README.md

 Total records are the sum total of anticipated records retrieved from all databases (including duplicates).

-Abstract/Title screen are the number of unique (i.e. deduplicated) records.
+Abstract/Title screen are the number of records anticipated for abstract/title screening.
+This is the number of anticipated unique (i.e. deduplicated) records.

 Full-Text Screen is the anticipated number of records that will remain for full-text screening after abstract/title screening.